Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 "To be honest, I-I still don't fully understand what he meant by that.
 Whether he simply meant the coexistence of humans and Blades, _or something more..._ But I think he made a- _difficult choice._ For the sake of **everyone's** survival."

-Suddenly, the ether flowing through the Castle turned red, stopped flowing.
+While they were busy speaking, the ether flowing through the Castle got disturbed for a moment, and started turning red as they stopped flowing.
 The ground started shaking, attracting their attention.
 "Whoa!"
 Rex wondered what happened.

 Looking out the window, large amount of ether started being drawn away from Genbu.
 The blizzard got worse.
-A soldier have reports, spoke quickly, "Your Majesty!"
+A soldier have reports, spoke quickly, "**Your Majesty!**"

 "What is this?"